How to see Puffins at Bempton Cliffs: A Yorkshire Coast Guide

 What is RSBP Bempton Cliffs Nature Reserve?

 RSPB Bempton Cliffs Nature Reserve is a beautiful place to walk and makes for a great day out.
-It has six wooden viewpoints, gift shop, café and toilets, as well as an extensive and well maintained coastal path.
+It has six wooden viewpoints, a gift shop, a café and toilets, as well as an extensive and well-maintained coastal path.
 Binoculars are available for hire and it’s also possible to book onto guided walks.

 Where is RSPB Bempton Cliffs Nature Reserve?